-The Department of Bible, Religion, and Philosophy offers bachelor's degrees in Biblical/Religious Studies, Christian Ministry (Leadership, Youth, and Mission concentrations), and Philosophy.
+The Department of Bible, Religion, and Philosophy offers bachelor's degrees in Biblical/Religious Studies, and Christian Ministry (Leadership, Youth, and Mission concentrations).
 Courses are designed to introduce students to vital contemporary issues of faith and reason, and to equip them for Christian service.
 In addition to classroom work, Tabor College works closely with regional churches to provide students with mentored ministry opportunities.
-The three majors and the spectrum of courses allow students to tailor their study to meet specific vocational and educational goals.
+Thesemajors and the spectrum of courses allow students to tailor their study to meet specific vocational and educational goals.
 For example, some students may wish to prepare for youth work or music ministry, others for mission or Christian education, and yet others for graduate study or seminary.
-The course requirements for the Biblical/Religious Studies major (30 credits) overlap with the Core Curriculum, while those of the Philosophy major (24 credits) are relatively low.
-Students majoring in either of these are encouraged to pursue a second, complementary major.
+The course requirements for the Biblical/Religious Studies major (30 credits) overlap with the Core Curriculum.
 All majors require sixteen hours of upper-level credit.

-\NOTE: Courses marked with a GC meet the Core Curriculum Bible content requirement.
+NOTE: Courses marked with a GC meet the Core Curriculum Bible content requirement.